-The Company's cash is maintained at three financial institutions and from time to time the balances for this account exceed the Federal Deposit Insurance Corporation's ("FDIC") insured amount.
+The Company maintains its cash in bank deposit accounts which, at times, may exceed the Federal Deposit Insurance Corporation's ("FDIC") insured amount.
 Balances on interest bearing deposits at banks in the United States are insured by the FDIC up to \$250,000 per account.
-As of June 30, 2021, the Company had three accounts with an uninsured balance of \$56,601,018.
+As of September 30, 2021, the Company had three accounts with an uninsured balance in bank deposit accounts of \$1,907,973.